Welcome to my blog post ‘Fibromyalgia Testing – A Functional Medicine Approach ‘.

 A significant difference in the night time serum cortisol level was observed among the patients and control groups.
 It could be concluded that there is an abnormality in circadian secretion of cortisol in those with fibromyalgia.

 Emotional trauma has been associated with fibromyalgia and may lead to the reactivation of previously controlled infections

 Viral infections associated with fibromyalgia have included hepatitis C, hepatitis B, human immunodeficiency virus (HIV) and human T cell lymphotropic virus type I.

 Mycoplasmal infections have been identified in 52 – 70% of CFS patients compared with 5 to 10% of healthy subjects in North America and Europe (Belgium).

-There is converging data in favour of a dysregulation of pain processing in the central nervous system of Fibromyalgia patients, particularly associated with an increase in cerebral glutamate levels.
-Furthermore, there is evidence to support an association between increased glutamate levels and an increase in Fibromyalgia symptoms (Pyke et al., 2016).
+There is converging data in favour of a dysregulation of pain processing in the central nervous system of Fibro patients, particularly associated with an increase in cerebral glutamate levels.
+Furthermore, there is evidence to support an association between increased glutamate levels and an increase in symptoms (Pyke et al., 2016).